TaufiqulK/cse231-mutual_friends/README.md

-# cse231-mutual_friends
-Python program that uses functions to determine and compare mutual friends between two different datasets of people.
+A command-line Python program to analyze social network data, calculating friend intersections, triangle friendships, and comparisons between lists of X and Facebook users.